 The choice depends on personal taste preferences.
 Lovers of a mild fruity taste will like Arabica.
 Robusta is the choice of those who appreciate richness and a more bitter taste, and need a powerful boost of energy.

-The barista’s favorite proportion for a balanced espresso profile is 70-80% Arabica and 20-30% Robusta .
+The barista’s favorite proportion for a balanced espresso is 70-80% Arabica and 20-30% Robusta.
+But there are many variations:

 It’s important to experiment.
 The slightest difference in parameters (temperature, time, proportion) can significantly affect the taste and aroma of the finished drink.